Human Resource Services

 Overview

 All temporary employees hired for non-faculty duties are coordinated through Human Resource Services.
-Temporary staff may not be hired or begin work until proper approvals have been obtained using the Jobs@UNI Requisition and has met other requirements detailed on this webpage.
+Temporary staff may not be hired or begin work until proper approvals have been obtained using the UNI Works job requisition and Hire business process and other requirements detailed on the page have been met.

 Temporary Appointment Limits